 - 1. Visit the treatment comparison tool to compare the treatment options below - 2.
 Click on one of the treatment options below to learn more and continue your journey.

-1. Radiotherapy (salvage) → Go to Page 181

-2. Hormone therapy (injections) + monitoring -> Go to Page 176
+- 1. Radiotherapy (salvage) → Go to Page 171 - 2.
+Hormone therapy (injections) + monitoring →